 - a.
-Cash- Cash is held with major international financial institutions in Canada and a major law firm in the USA and therefore the risk of loss is minimal. - b.
-Other receivable The Company is exposed to credit risk attributable to customers since a significant portion of this amount represents the amount agreed on a settlement of a claim by PPL (Note 4) payable over the next seven years.
+Cash- Cash is held with major international financial institutions in Canada and therefore the risk of loss is minimal. - b.
+Other receivable The Company is exposed to credit risk attributable to customers since a significant portion of this amount represents the amount agreed on a settlement of a claim by PPL (Note 4) payable over the next six years.
 The debtor has so far been diligent in paying the amounts on due dates and PPL management will be monitoring the account on a regular basis.